A consistent corpus of mediumistic messages

 The mental and akashic planes

-No other indications are offered about the life on the mental plane and what can be found there, apart from the fact that scholars can continue to be interested in those problems that had involved them during human life, ending with an unclear statement: «Of all that the individual learns in the mental plane, the fruits of the reflections about the meaning of life remain, as well as the ease of learning in a forthcoming incarnation what the individual has elaborated in the mental plane, but it will not ever occur that a man can evolve spiritually and start something new in the mental plane, or in any case after the transition, because – if so it were – life on the physical plane would no longer have any meaning».
+No other indications are offered about the life on the mental plane and what can be found there, apart from the fact that scholars can continue to be interested in those problems that had involved them during human life.
+In the end there is an unclear statement: «Of all that the individual learns in the mental plane, the fruits of the reflections about the meaning of life remain, as well as the ease of learning in a forthcoming incarnation what the individual has elaborated in the mental plane, but it will not ever occur that a man can evolve spiritually and start something new in the mental plane, or in any case after the transition, because – if so it were – life on the physical plane would no longer have any meaning».
 That life on the physical plane exists is a fact, but what is the reason why, from existence planes much more in keeping with the nature of the individual (such as the astral or mental plane) we must return to the physical world, is not explained.
 As we will see, Entity A considers incarnation as an opportunity, not an obligation.
 Again, those wishing to learn more about the mental plane can read Arthur E. Powell's The Mental Body, published in 1927.

 In the end, even the mental plane is abandoned and the individual returns to the akashic plane: «Once all the material accumulated in the last incarnation has been processed, the individual leaves its mental body, and the faculties achieved (together with the experiences) pass, like germs, in the akashic body, in the individual consciousness free from every veil of oblivion.
 The only one that does not change, in the sense that it is not abandoned, is precisely the akashic body.
 There are then two cases: if the individual has not evolved, once it has abandoned the mental body, it enters a sort of numbness and is busy revising all its past lives; this torpor is called the Ego's rest.
 If, on the other hand, it is sufficiently evolved, that is, if its individual consciousness is sufficiently organized, it has a vision of the akashic plane which gives the Ego, rather than rest, bliss».

-The result of the whole process, which in the context of this cycle of rebirths is destined to repeat, consists in an expansion of consciousness, even if the meaning of this term, in the use that the entities make of it, is somewhat different from that of awareness and recording of psychic experiences. «The individual consciousness is therefore the product of all the experiences it had in the various incarnations, not conditionally to the memory of them: it is a part of the individual itself.
+The result of the whole process, which in the context of this cycle of rebirths is destined to repeat, consists in an expansion of consciousness, even if the meaning of this term, in the use that the entities make of it, is somewhat different from that of awareness and recording of psychic experiences. «The individual consciousness is therefore the product of all the experiences it had in the various incarnations, not conditioned by the memory of them: it is a part of the same individual.
 Every experience is a fragment of truth found by the individual, that determines growth, development in the akashic plane.
 In this plane there is no longer the sense of separativeness created by the mind, and the individual realizes that it is a whole with the rest of the emanated, that the life of man is not the testing of the soul, but creation in act».

 Consciousness and knowledge